CirclesAndBoxes/Mob-Bosses/README.md

 2. Stand in the center of the arena and run <pre>/function mobbosses:flower_knight/summon</pre> Then run <pre>/function mobbosses:flower_knight/start_nearest</pre> This has the advantage of not rebuilding the arena.
    This boss is recommended to be fought with full leather armor and a stone sword, along with a golden apple.
 If it is too hard, add a chainmail chestplate or more armor.
 If it is too easy, switch to a golden sword or wear less armor.
 All gear should be Unbreakable.

-Anyway, good luck and have fun fighting the bosses!
+Good luck and have fun fighting the bosses!